Ethan-Huang21/Auto-Cotrans/README.md

 # Auto-Cotrans
 A Tool used to Translate folders of images by boostrapping [Cotrans](https://github.com/VoileLabs/cotrans) through Web Scraping via Selenium.

-Output folder alongside options are currently hard-coded, commented appropriately -- in case it has to be changed (whether by users, or by myself in a foreseeable future).
+Cotrans options are currently hardcoded, commented appropriately -- in case it has to be changed (whether by users, or by myself in a foreseeable future).

 ## Requirements:
  - Selenium (pip install selenium)